Featured image of post Comment Your Schema

 CI pipelines and schema validation.
 Linting tools can check whether new tables and columns have comments, the same way code linters check for function docstrings.

 The point is that comments flow through the entire toolchain.
-You write them once, in one place, and every tool that reads the schema benefits — without configuration, without plugins, without maintaining anything separately.
+You write them once, in one place, and every tool that reads the schema benefits, without configuration, without plugins, without maintaining anything separately.

 What goes wrong without them

-Onboarding takes longer than it should.
-Every new engineer who encounters status TINYINT has to ask someone or investigate.
-Multiply that by every ambiguous column in every table across every service.
-It’s not a one-time cost — it’s paid every time someone new touches the schema.
+The absence of comments creates a category of problems that compounds over time.
+Onboarding takes longer than it should: every new engineer who encounters status TINYINT has to ask someone or investigate.
+Multiply that by every ambiguous column in every table across every service, and it stops being a one-time cost.
+It’s paid every time someone new touches the schema.

 Debugging becomes archaeology.
-When something breaks at 2am and you’re looking at a table with columns named type, flag, ref_id, and config — all with no comments — you’re not debugging.
+When something breaks at 2am and you’re looking at a table with columns named type, flag, ref_id, and config, all with no comments, you’re not debugging.
 You’re reverse-engineering institutional knowledge that should have been written down.

 What to comment